 For a small village team, off the beaten track, we – nonetheless – have rubbed shoulders with some famous names.
 The club was the subject of a Sunday Telegraph magazine article in 1989, whilst Michael Manley, a former Prime Minister of Jamaica & Nigel Havers, the well-known actor have both been vice-presidents of the club in the past.
 Alf Gover & Jim Laker both played on the green, for the Daily Mirror, against Greys whilst, just last year, Sebastian Faulks, the author, & Jim Rosenthal, the sports presenter, played for opposition teams.
 You never know who you’re going to meet at Greys!

-The club plays “friendlies” – i.e. non-league – from mid-April to early October, usually two games per weekend &, although we try to introduce new fixtures when we can, old rivals are often the best of friends & we have been playing The Refreshers – a team of barristers based in London – for over fifty years.
+The club plays “friendlies” – i.e. non-league – from mid-April to early October, with matches played on Sunday afternoons & although we try to introduce new fixtures when we can, old rivals are often the best of friends & we have been playing The Refreshers – a team of barristers based in London – for over fifty years.

 If any of the above has whetted your appetite to play village cricket, please contact me, whenever convenient;

-To give you an idea of the season ahead, a fixture list can be found at the end of this article.
+To give you an idea of the season ahead, a fixture list can be found on the Fixtures tab.

 We would be glad to hear from you as a potential player but, should you just want to enjoy the game as a spectator, you are equally welcome to join us at Greys anytime.
 Please walk across & make yourself known at the pavilion; there’s always a pot of tea on the go!